 Backstory: I am a flight attendant and elopement photographer, as well as owning this dress rental business.
 In the summer of 2019, I started building my elopement photography portfolio.
 I was flying to Utah with other flight attendants who were also photographers, bringing along dresses to photograph in epic locations like the Salt Flats.
 We were planning our own styled photo shoot to build our portfolio.
 We were at the cusp of a trend that we all wanted to be a part of which was photographing adventure elopements.

-THAT is exactly how my dress rental business fell in my lap.
-Literally, it started with a styled shoot and a need for epic dresses!
+That is exactly how my dress rental business fell in my lap.
+It started with a styled shoot and a need for epic dresses!

 Want to read more about my business?
 Click here for 14 reasons why my dress rental company is different – and how it will benefit you!

 7 ways you can get started on your dress rental business… or ANY business, for that matter!

 - Research, research, research, and dig deep within yourself!
 Find the Who, What, When, Where, and Why to get started, the same way you’d start ANY type of business!

 - Is there a need? if so, WHAT is that exact need?
 Have you done research?

 - Do you know your target clientele?
 WHO are you trying to rent dresses to?
 Research, research, research your ideal clientele.
 The more you narrow this down, the more success you will find.